ngbites/angularbites.com/src/posts/2021-07-02-how-to-organize-nx-modules-with-angular.md

 ### Final Words

-Nx is relatively new, and while I've seen many projects which approached it pretty well, I still have not seen one that I was fully satisfied with.
+Nx is relatively new, and while I've seen many projects which approached it pretty well, I still have not seen one that I was entirely satisfied with.

 I have personally made loads of mistakes with it - it's really not as easy as it seems to lay down a perfect architecture for complex applications.

 As this is still something I'm trying to completely figure out, I cannot 100% recommend you follow it.
 If you enjoyed it, please do shoot me an email and let me know what you think of it.